Blog > Documentation > BIRP Notes Guide for Mental Health Professionals

 Timely updates to records provide everyone involved with the most accurate information to make their care decisions.
 This updated information makes reviewing notes more convenient for providers, as well as ensures the safety of the client.

-Imagine a psychiatrist prescribes their client medication and forgets to make a note of the prescription in the BIRP notes.
+Imagine a psychiatrist prescribes their client medication and forgets to make a note of the prescription in the BIRP note.
 If the client sees another specialist, the new provider will have no knowledge of the medication.

 This miscommunication can lead to providers over-medicating clients or prescribing medications that can potentially react with each other and cause negative side effects for the client.